mahendranandi/NIFTY-Share-Market-Price-Prediction/README.md

 **Trend-stationary** models fluctuate around a deterministic trend (the series mean).
 These deterministic trends can be linear or quadratic, but the amplitude (height of one oscillation) of the fluctuations neither increases nor decreases across the series.
 **Difference-stationary** models are models that need one or more differencings to become stationary (see Transforming Models below).

 - [ ] It can be difficult to tell if a model is stationary or not.
 Unlike some visible seasonality , you usually can’t tell by looking at a graph.
-If you aren’t sure about the stationarity of a model, a hypothesis test can help.
-You have several options for testing, including:
+If we aren’t sure about the stationarity of a model, a hypothesis test can help. we have several options for testing, including:
 * Unit root tests (e.g. Augmented Dickey-Fuller (ADF) test or Zivot-Andrews test),
 * A KPSS test (run as a complement to the unit root tests).
 * A run sequence plot,